 - splash white wine vinegar or substitute

-- To a large pot over medium heat, saute the shallots, carrot, celery, and fresh rosemary (or substitute) in the olive oil and butter.
-Season with half of the salt and a couple cracks of freshly ground black pepper.
-Cook, stirring occasionally, for about 5 minutes or until the onions are translucent and the carrots are starting to soften.
+- To a large pot over medium heat, saute the shallots, celery, and fresh rosemary in the olive oil and butter.
+Season with ½ teaspoon of kosher salt and a couple cracks of freshly ground black pepper.
+Cook, stirring occasionally, for about 5 minutes or until the onions are translucent and the celery starts to soften.

 - Pull off the heat, add a splash of vinegar, and using an immersion blender, blend until it's completely smooth or set aside a cup of the cooked potatoes and then add them back in once blended for some texture.
 Taste and add more salt, pepper, and/or vinegar as needed.